totalspectrum/flexprop/README.md

 make install INSTALL=/opt/flexprop
 ```

-To run, go to the flexprop installation directory and run `./flexprop.tcl`.
+To run, go to the flexprop installation directory and run `./flexprop`.

 ## Basic Usage

-Run flexprop.exe (Windows) or flexprop.tcl (other systems).
+Run flexprop.exe (Windows) or flexprop (other systems).
 Use the `File` menu to open a Spin or BASIC file.
 You may open multiple files.
 The one that is currently selected will be treated as the top level project if you try to compile and/or run.
 The commands used for compiling or running are settable from the `Commands > Configure Commands...` menu item.
 Compiling and running on Prop2 is the main focus, but you can configure for virtually any situation where just one file is compiled.
 So for example it should be feasible to use this GUI for `p2gcc` with a bit of tweaking.

 Also under the `File` menu is an option for viewing the listing file.
 This will only be useful after a program is compiled.